The Perfect Everest Base Camp Packing List [2022]

 Trekking poles

-Trekking poles are yet another item that some people use, others don’t.
+Trekking poles are yet another item that some people use; others don’t.

 Packing Cubes

-Your duffle bag will be filled with all your things and you will have to pack and unpack it every day.
-This is time-consuming (and even worse when you’re tired, cold, and grumpy!)
+Your duffle bag will be filled with all your things, and you will have to pack and unpack it every day.

 Top tip: I always kept my teahouse clothes separate from my trekking clothes using these packing cubes.